The Seat on the Verandah: Context

 Although the story takes place during the revolution with a political narrative, it does not stray away from the experience of the narrator and her reactions to Qiye and Zhu Liang's intimate relationship.
 This bond they share exemplify Lin Bai's choice to take on heteronormative narratives that were prevalent at the time by prioritizing a marginalized form of female sexual desire and emotional experience over a masculine political and national narrative.

-The Seat on the Verandah's plot situates itself in the period of the Chinese revolution and the era that experiences its aftermath.
-During the Chinese revolution, there was a dismissal of homosexuality, especially female sexuality, which is demonstrated with this passage in the short story: "Zhu Liang and Qiye might have been free to love each other before the Revolution, but the narrator, a daughter of the Revolution, finds their relationship shocking and slightly repulsive".
+The Seat on the Verandah's plot situates itself in the period of the Chinese Communist Revolution and the era that experiences its aftermath.
+During the Chinese Communist Revolution, there was a dismissal of homosexuality, especially female sexuality, which is demonstrated with this passage in the short story: "Zhu Liang and Qiye might have been free to love each other before the Revolution, but the narrator, a daughter of the Revolution, finds their relationship shocking and slightly repulsive".
 This explains why the narrator seems disturbed by the idea of showing her own naked body to other women in public showers.
 As a "daughter of the Revolution", the narrator is fearful and uncomfortable with the overbearing closeness of Qiye and Zhu Liang's relationship.